bdevans/DPE/README.md

 1. Bootstraps (as for Fig. 3) for e.g. Depression, Menieres, Renal.
 2. Mixture histograms with estimates and confidence intervals for each method
+3. Distributions of Ref1, Ref2 and Mix for each dataset